 Despite the soaring temperatures we’ve seen recently, it’s crucially important for older campers to keep warm at night.
 This goes double for people with joint problems, as the cold can wreak havoc with troublesome joints.
 Next on our list of camping tips is: make sure you pack plenty of jumpers, blankets, and a good cosy pair of pyjamas.
 Layers are key!
 It might also be worth bringing a hot water bottle or two, which you could fill up with a handy camping stove and kettle.

 In addition, be sure to zip your tent up fully before you turn in for the night.
 For maximum warmth, your sleeping bag could be a major factor…

 4. Sleeping Bag for Life

 While sleeping bags are available cheaply in high street shops and supermarkets, we would argue that it’s definitely a purchase worth splashing out on.
 A good quality sleeping will keep you warmer and last longer than a budget model.
-If you are someone who feels the cold especially keenly, try looking for a mummy-style sleeping bag which you can pull in snug around your face and neck.
+If you are someone who feels the cold especially keenly, try looking for a mummy-style sleeping bag that you can pull snug around your face and neck.
 For optimum comfort, choose a cotton or cotton-lined bag, rather than a nylon option.

 5. Have a Practice Run

-If you have the space, perhaps in your garden or even in the living room, it’s worth practising pitching your tent before you go camping.
+If you have the space, perhaps in your garden or even in the living room, it’s worth practicing pitching your tent before you go camping.
 This will give you an idea of how long it will take you, how easy or difficult it is, and whether you might need an extra pair of hands on the day.